-- Graveyard Shift 75¢ per hour - o All hours worked between midnight and including 7:00 am.
+- Graveyard Shift 50¢ per hour - o All hours worked between midnight and including 7:00 a.m.

-ARTICLE 14 - CASINO/SECURITY SCHEDULING
+ARTICLE 14 - CASINO SCHEDULING

-Fixed bid line: A five shift a week bid line that has fixed days off, that may contain shifts which include both primary and secondary job code(s).
-Fixed bid lines will contain a minimum of three shifts in the primary job code.
-For the purpose of skill maintenance and/or to provide as many shifts as possible, fixed bid lines may contain at least one shift in the secondary code.
-When possible, fixed bid lines will contain five shifts at the primary job code.
+Fixed bid line: A five shift a week bid line that has fixed days off, that may contain shifts which include more than one job code.
+For the purpose of skill maintenance and/or to provide as many shifts as possible, fixed bid lines may contain at least one shift in another job code.
+When possible, fixed bid lines will contain five shifts at the highest job code.

 Flex pool: Varied days off with no set work patterns.
-Shifts may include both primary and secondary job code(s).
+Shifts may include any job code.
 Employees in the flex pool are assigned their schedule based on job code seniority and where possible, employee preference (as indicated on preference request forms).